Overcrowding in South Asian households: a qualitative report

 The EHS is carried out by the National Centre for Social Research, working with Building Research Establishment and CA Design Services.

 The English Housing Survey (EHS) is a national survey of people’s housing circumstances and the condition and energy efficiency of housing in England.
 It is one of the longest standing government surveys and was first run in 1967.
-Initial findings from the English Housing Survey 2023 to 2024 on the profile of household and dwellings, household demographics, housing costs and affordability, household moves, and wellbeing.

 The EHS is a large-scale complex survey with two stages: an interview in all selected homes and a visual inspection by a qualified surveyor of a subsample of homes.
 The EHS is conducted throughout the year across England.
 The sample is scientifically chosen to represent the wider English population.
 The EHS is currently carried out by a consortium of the National Centre for Social Research (NatCen), Building Research Establishment (BRE) and CA Design Services (CADS).